Block email spam with the Office 365 spam filter to prevent false negative issues

 Customize your Office 365 spam filter by adding the sender IP address to the connection filter IP block list:

-Obtain the headers for the message you want to block in your mail client such as Outlook or Outlook Web App, as described in Message Header Analyzer.
+Obtain the headers for the message you want to block in your mail client such as Outlook or Outlook on the web (formerly known as Outlook Web App), as described in Message Header Analyzer.

 Search for the IP address following the CIP tag in the X-Forefront-Antispam-Report header using the message header analyzer or manually.